The Haverwerf in Mechelen

 In 1301 the city of Mechelen got the right to trade oats.
-The Haverwerf (meaning the Oatworks) became a busy part of the city with loading bays and public houses.
-Three beautiful houses still remaining today remind us to that glorious age of the city.
+The Haverwerf became a busy part of the city with loading bays and public houses.
+Three beautiful houses still remaining today remind us of that glorious age of the city.

-The houses have particular names, Sint-Jozef (Saint-Joseph) De duiveltjes (the little devils) and Paradijske (little paradise).
+The houses have particular names, Sint-Jozef, De duiveltjes, and Paradijske.
 The three contiguous houses are part of one of the most beautiful views of the city.
-The facade of the Sint-Jozef house is build in 1669 by architect Lucas Faydherbe.
-The duiveltjes house has a wooden facade from the 16th century and is build by Rombout Keldermans.
+The facade of the Sint-Jozef house is built in 1669 by architect Lucas Faydherbe.
+The Duiveltjes house has a wooden facade from the 16th century and is built by Rombout Keldermans.